 • chemotherapy

-• radiotherapy and immunotherapy (currently being used in clinical trials)
+• radiotherapy and immunotherapy, which are currently being used in clinical trials

 • palliative treatment.

 It’s important to see your doctor if you notice any symptoms of ovarian cancer.
-In most cases, early detection and diagnosis lead to good outcomes.
+As with many cancers, early detection leads to the best treatment outcomes.

 This content has been reviewed by a group of medical subject matter experts, in accordance with Jean Hailes policy.